colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_alternate.md

 - Time to think before acting
 - Control over every decision

-We built brilliant infrastructure for these needs across multiple technology eras: the Analytics Era brought data warehouses, ETL pipelines, and OLAP cubes in the 1990s-2000s; the Big Data Era introduced Hadoop clusters, data lakes, and distributed processing with Spark in the 2010s; the ML Era added feature stores, model training pipelines, and real-time predictions in the late 2010s-early 2020s; and the Data Mesh Era pioneered domain ownership, data products, and federated governance in the 2020s.
-Sarah Chen's Meridian Health Systems had invested in all of these progressions over fifteen years—pristine SQL Server warehouse from the Analytics Era, Azure data lake from the Big Data Era, Databricks for ML workloads, strong governance throughout, and awards for data excellence at each stage.
+We built brilliant infrastructure for these needs across multiple technology eras: the BI Era brought data warehouses, ETL pipelines, and OLAP cubes in the 1990s-2000s; the Big Data Era introduced Hadoop clusters, data lakes, and distributed processing with Spark in the 2010s; the ML Era added feature stores, model training pipelines, and real-time predictions in the late 2010s-early 2020s; and the Data Mesh Era pioneered domain ownership, data products, and federated governance in the 2020s.
+Sarah Chen's Meridian Health Systems had invested in all of these progressions over fifteen years—pristine SQL Server warehouse from the BI Era, Azure data lake from the Big Data Era, Databricks for ML workloads, strong governance throughout, and awards for data excellence at each stage.

 **Then came agents.**